phpmyadmin/phpmyadmin/doc/faq.rst

 4.2 What's the preferred way of making phpMyAdmin secure against evil access.
 -----------------------------------------------------------------------------

 This depends on your system.
 If you're running a server which cannot be accessed by other people, it's sufficient to use the directory protection bundled with your webserver (with Apache you can use :term:`.htaccess` files, for example).
-If other people have telnet access to your server, you should use phpMyAdmin's :abbr:`HTTP (HyperText Transfer Protocol)` or cookie authentication features.
+If other people have telnet access to your server, you should use phpMyAdmin's :term:`HTTP` or cookie authentication features.

 Suggestions:

 * Your :file:`config.inc.php` file should be ``chmod 660``.
 * All your phpMyAdmin files should be chown -R phpmy.apache, where phpmy